Darijo Srna: 2013–14 season

 In mid-season, Srna helped Shakhtar win the 2014 United Supercup, a tournament between the top-two placed clubs from Russia and Ukraine, becoming the assists leader and joint top scorer of the tournament.
 By the end of the season, the club won the Ukraine Premier League and the 2014 Ukrainian Super Cup.

 2014–15 season

 In the first game of the season, Srna set a new record of games played for Shakhtar in the Premier League.

 2015–16 season

 In the 2015–16 season, Srna played 41 games and scored six goals.
 Shakhtar announced that their captain had extended his contract for the 2016–17 season, a day after the club celebrated their 80th anniversary.

 Doping case

-He was suspended from 22 September 2017 until 22 August 2018 for failed doping test for dehydroepiandrosterone.
+He was suspended from 22 September 2017 until 22 August 2018 for a failed doping test for dehydroepiandrosterone.

 Cagliari Calcio

-On 22 June 2018 Srna, signed one-year deal with Italian side Cagliari Calcio with an option to extend it for another year.
+On 22 June 2018, Srna signed a one-year deal with Italian side Cagliari Calcio with an option to extend it for another year.
 In June 2019, the contract ended and Srna left the club.